Transformosa/bimU.io.Docs/docs/index.md

 - Cross-platform across all devices, including desktop, tablet, phone, etc.
 - A variety of 3D navigation tools, such as orbit, rotate, pan, zoom, zoom to fit, zoom to selection, section box, section around selection, hide elements, measuring tools, fullscreen mode, etc.
 - Create markups with free-hand drawings, comments, and a saved camera viewpoint.
-- View BIM data on the fly without downloading the whole database, including element properties, document properties, project information, file metadata, etc.
+- Query BIM data on the fly without downloading the whole database, including element properties, document properties, project information, file metadata, etc.
 - Upload a partial or entire model with current view settings from BIM software with the "Pluginless" technology.
 - Open a saved viewpoint in bimU.io 3D viewer or navigate to the same location in BIM software.
 - Upload open standard IFC files directly via browser.